 10.2.1 Access to Public Transport Best Practice The most accessible schools will have effective access to public transport.
 Depending on the locality, this could include airports, National & local bus routes, Railways, trams, underground or other light transit systems, cycle lanes, local taxi infrastructure.
 People with disabilities may rely on such services to reach the school.
-Audit Findings The nearest bus stop to the school is on Blandford Road.
+Audit Findings The nearest bus stop to the school is on the main Blandford Road, approx. 1⁄2 mile from the school.
 Does the school website provide links to route planning sites (e.g., Google maps etc)?
-Yes Grade 2022 Compliant Suggestions to improve/resolve Maintain existing action and processes.
+Yes Grade 2023 Compliant Suggestions to improve/resolve Maintain existing action and processes.